Organization: Fielden Management Services

 Believes in a continuous improvement process by challenging the conventional wisdom.

-He is learning and hacking staff in Scala, Clojure, and Haskell, enjoys exploring a wide range of topics in CS and AI.
+He is learning and hacking stuff in Scala, Clojure, and Haskell, enjoys exploring a wide range of topics in CS and AI.

 Favorite CS idea: building reliable systems out of unreliable components.